Lakshmi Nakshathra

 Lakshmi Unnikrishnan K (born 2 September 1991), better known by her stage name Lakshmi Nakshathra, is an Indian television presenter and radio jockey who works in Malayalam television and stage shows.
 She is best known for hosting Star Magic on Flowers TV.

 Early life

 Lakshmi was born in Koorkenchery, Thrissur, to Unnikrishnan and Bindu.
-She began learning classical music from age seven and has won prizes in acting, monoact, and music competitions in Kerala School Kalolsavam.
-She completed her schooling from St.Paul's convent school, Kuriachira and I.E.S Public School, Thrissur.
-In 2009, she joined Christ College, Irinjalakuda for taking Bachelor of Arts (BA) degree in Functional English, and later joined Elijah Institute of Management Studies (ELIMS), Thrissur for her Master of Business Administration (MBA) post-graduation specialized in Marketing and Human Resource.
+She began learning classical music at the age of seven and has won prizes in acting, monoact, and music competitions at the Kerala School Kalolsavam.
+She completed her schooling from St.Paul's Convent School, Kuriachira and I.E.S Public School, Thrissur.
+She completed Bachelor of Arts degree in Functional English from Christ College, Irinjalakuda and MBA from ELIMS.